Back to Education Center

 • Operators who want a smoother cut on rugged ground

-Why choose the Brush Buster?
+Why Choose the Brush Buster?

 Choose the Brush Buster if terrain is a major factor.
 If you are mowing rough ground, rolling property, ditches, trails, or mixed vegetation, the floating deck design makes this mower a strong middle-tier option.